 - If you’re experiencing challenges due to medical, psychological, or personal difficulties, there are several offices that can help you.
 If you are experiencing an emergency, call 911 immediately.

 - The office of Accessibility Resources & Service (ARS) seeks to meet the needs of applicants and current students with disabilities and medical conditions by coordinating and implementing appropriate accommodations and providing resources and services related to housing, dining, and co-curricular or extra-curricular campus activities.

-- Campus Health Services (CHS) offers wellness and preventative care, care for injury, acute or chronic medical conditions, consultation, and medical testing to the UNC student community.
+- Campus Health Services (CHS) offers wellness and preventative care, care for injury, and acute or chronic medical conditions, consultation, and medical testing to the UNC student community.

-- Counseling and Psychological Services (CAPS) provides therapy, psychiatry, referral and academic intervention services for UNC Chapel Hill students.
+- Counseling and Psychological Services (CAPS) provides therapy, psychiatry, referral, and academic intervention services for UNC-Chapel Hill students.